wkumari/draft-wkumari-dhc-capport/README.md

-   validation, VPNs, etc.  In addition, because the system knows that it is behind a captive portal, it can know not to send cookies, credentials, etc.  Redirection to a portal where TLS can be used without hijacking can ameliorate some of the implications of connecting to a potentially malicious captive portal.
+   validation, VPNs, etc.  In addition, because the system knows that it is behind a captive portal, it can know not to send cookies, credentials, etc.  Redirection to a portal where TLS can be used